philote/cthulhudark/README.md

 ## To Be Done

-- Fix NPC Actors
 - Fix/Remove Items
 - Designs and CSS improvements
+- Add System Settings

 ## How to Install

-You can install the latest released version of the system by using this manifest link to install the system : https://github.com/philote/FoundryVTT-CthulhuDark/releases/latest/download/system.json
+You can install the latest released version of the system by using this manifest link in Foundry VTT.
+[Instructions](https://foundryvtt.com/article/tutorial/): https://github.com/philote/FoundryVTT-CthulhuDark/releases/latest/download/system.json